Chase Court is just southwest of the intersection of Hemphill and Allen streets.

 14 Chase Court.
 Built in 1920.
 Among early owners was Ernest M. Rogers, a wholesale grain dealer.
 The building in the rear originally was servants quarters.

-End of the tour.
-After 109 years Chase Court, the little South Side island, still gives us, in its single block, a glimpse of history, of a time when $65,000 would buy a mansion, when young couples courted to the clang of streetcars, and when a row of cedars could shield a modest woman from an immodest Reverend Baumfalk.
+Chase Court, along with the Hemphill corridor, suffered a period of decline in the last part of the twentieth century, but today Chase Court thrives with residents who appreciate the history they are custodians of.
+After 111 years Chase Court, the little South Side island, still gives us, in its single block, a glimpse of a time when $65,000 would buy a mansion, when young couples courted to the clang of streetcars, and when a row of cedars could shield a modest woman from an immodest Reverend Baumfalk.

 (Thanks to Chase Court resident Todd Camp.)